rust-project-primer/book/src/ecosystem/web-frontend.md

 ### Async Support

-Thanks to the hard work of the community, it is even possible to use Rust async code in a WebAssembly environment, through the use of [wasm-bindgen-futures](https://docs.rs/wasm-bindgen-futures/latest/wasm_bindgen_futures/).
+Thanks to the hard work of the community, it is even possible to use Rust async code in a WebAssembly environment through the use of [wasm-bindgen-futures](https://docs.rs/wasm-bindgen-futures/latest/wasm_bindgen_futures/).
 These map the interface of Rust's Futures to JavaScript Promises.